tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

   ![coin-flip-quantile-function](Images/coin-flip-quantile-function.png)

-* The `pyplot` class from the `matplotlib` library contains a `axvline` function that allows for setting upper and lower bounds to a confidence interval on a plot.
+* The `pyplot` class from the `matplotlib` library contains an `axvline` function that allows for setting upper and lower bounds to a confidence interval on a plot.
 The `color` parameter sets the color of the line.

   ![coin-flip-confidence-interval](Images/coin-flip-confidence-interval.png)